SelimChraibi/real-time-human-detection/README.md

 ### Refinement

-The pre-trained model used in thins project is MobilNet.
+The pre-trained model used in this project is MobilNet.
 This architecture was introduced in 2017, therefore after the [Learning Deep Features for Discriminative Localization](http://cnnlocalization.csail.mit.edu/Zhou_Learning_Deep_Features_CVPR_2016_paper.pdf) paper (2015) and is more performant (similar accuracy but smaller computation cost) than the architectures proposed in the paper.

 ## IV.
 Results